Full time salaried/

 Full participation in brainstorming sessions with the AAPF team;

-Conducting research for various ongoing AAPF projects including #SayHerName campaign, Under the Blacklight webinar series, Black Girls Matter report, AAPF blog and statements, and other AAPF programming;
+Conducting research for various ongoing AAPF projects including #SayHerName campaign, the #TruthBeTold campaign, Under the Blacklight webinar series, Black Girls Matter report, AAPF blog and statements, and other AAPF programming;

-Supporting the Executive Director and other leadership for various projects such as speech writing, media appearance preparation, op-eds, bi-monthly column in The New Republic, and forthcoming books.
+Supporting the Executive Director and other leadership for various projects such as speech writing, media appearance preparation, op-eds, and forthcoming books.

 Interested candidates should apply by sending a completed application packet consisting of a resume, cover letter, legal or social science-related writing sample of up to 5 pages and two references to email@example.com.

 Hourly compensation commensurate with experience; or educational credits.